 Image Credit: : The Galvenston History Org.

-A motor-driven German Zeppelin commanded by Heinrich Mathy, hits Central London at Aldersgate , during WWI killing 22 people and causing over 1.5 million pounds worth of property damage.
+A motor-driven German Zeppelin commanded by Heinrich Mathy, hits Central London on September 8, 1915, at Aldersgate during WWI, killing 22 people and causing over 1.5 million pounds worth of property damage.
 More

-The Siege of Leningrad begins as German forces surround the city, leading to a brutal and prolonged siege that lasted for nearly 900 days.
+The Siege of Leningrad began on September 8, 1941, during WWII, as German forces surround the city, leading to a brutal and prolonged siege that lasted for nearly 900 days.
 More

-Gen. Dwight Eisenhower publicly announces the surrender of Italy to the Allies which had been signed in secret on September 3.
+Gen. Dwight Eisenhower publicly announces the surrender of Italy on September 8, 1943, to the Allies, which had been signed in secret, five days before, on September 3rd.
 Germany reacted with Operation Axis, the Allies with Operation Avalanche.

-The Southeast Asia Treaty Organization (SEATO) is established, aimed at preventing the spread of communism in the region.
+The Southeast Asia Treaty Organization (SEATO) is established, on September 8, 1954, aimed at preventing the spread of communism in the region during the Cold War.

-President Gerald Ford grants a full pardon to former President Richard Nixon “a full, free, and absolute pardon ... for all offenses against the United States which he, Richard Nixon, has committed or may have committed or taken part in” while in office.“ More
+President Gerald Ford grants a full pardon on September 8, 1974, to former President Richard Nixon “.
+The pardon was ..."a full, free, and absolute pardon ... for all offenses against the United States which he, Richard Nixon, has committed or may have committed or taken part in” while in office.“ More